-The Educational Specialist degree program in SISLTculminates with a web-based portfolio in which the student demonstrates mastery of the program competencies.
+The Educational Specialist degree program in SISLT culminates with a web-based portfolio in which the student demonstrates mastery of the program competencies.
 The portfolio serves as the comprehensive exam at the end of the program of study.
 The SISLT program coordinator will report the results of the student’s portfolio review to the SISLT Student Services Office.
-The SISLT Student Services Office will then submit the S3 Report of Committee form, signed by all committee members, to the Graduate School indicating whether or not the student passed his/her portfolio.
+The SISLT Student Services Office will then submit the S3 Report of Committee form, signed by all committee members, to the Graduate School indicating whether or not the student passed their portfolio.

 The Educational Specialist degree program in LTC culminates with a project, portfolio, or comprehensive exam.
-The student will work with his/her advisor or committee to determine what project/portfolio/exam will be administered.
+The student will work with their advisor or committee to determine what project/portfolio/exam will be administered.
 Upon completion, the LTC Student Services Office will then submit the S3 Report of Committee form, signed by all committee members, to the Graduate School indicating whether or not the student passed.

 Students expecting to present a thesis, manuscript, project or portfolio or to take comprehensive exams must be enrolled in the term when that activity occur.